drdaeman/flask-toybox/README.rst

 - POST, PUT and DELETE requests (object creation and deletion).
 - Built-in helpers for filtering SQLAlchemy collections.
 - Overriding negotiation using query string (i.e. ``?format=json``)
-- Pagination helpers.
-Pagination is possible, but you have to do it by hand.
 - Nested resources.
 - Better test coverage.